tchvu3/capacitor-voice-recorder/README.md

 ## ios note
-Make sure to include the NSMicrophoneUsageDescription key and a corresponding purpose string in your app�s Info.plist
+Make sure to include the NSMicrophoneUsageDescription key and a corresponding purpose string in your app's Info.plist